-The beauty of the Hobo Code is that the drawings can be dismissed as random doodles by people outside the hobo community.
+The Hobo Code’s beauty is that people outside the hobo community can dismiss the drawings as random doodles.
 A hand-drawn letter “x” with a circle drawn around it wouldn’t be noticed by most people.
-However, to another hobo this symbol drawn on a post lets them know it is a good place for a handout.
+However, to another hobo, this symbol drawn on a post lets them know it is a good place for a handout.

 How often was the Hobo Code used?

 How often the Hobo Code was actually used is rather tricky to know.
 People who lived this transient lifestyle were unlikely to leave records or accounts.
-Though the news at the time thought the Hobo Code was in widespread use, this information was based on the claims of the hobos themselves—who were often regarded as a group who like to embellish and exaggerate the truth.
+Though the news at the time thought the Hobo Code was widespread, this information was based on the hobos’ claims—who were often regarded as a group who liked to embellish and exaggerate the truth.